Edward Watkin: Railways

 Watkin began to show an interest in railways and in 1845 he took on the secretaryship of the Trent Valley Railway, which was sold the following year to the London and North Western Railway (LNWR), for £438,000.
 He then became assistant to Captain Mark Huish, general manager of the LNWR.
 He visited USA and Canada and in 1852 he published a book about the railways in these countries.
-Back in Great Britain he was appointed secretary of the Worcester and Hereford Railway.
+Back in Great Britain he was appointed secretary of the proposed Worcester and Hereford Railway.

 In January 1854 he became the general manager of the Manchester Sheffield & Lincolnshire Railway (MS&LR), a position held until 1861.
 In 1863 he was persuaded to return as a director of the company and shortly afterward became chairman, holding the position from 1864 to 1894.
 He was knighted in 1868 and made a baronet in 1880.

 Manager from 1858, then president 1862–69, of the Grand Trunk Railway of eastern Canada, he promoted the Intercolonial Railway, which eventually connected Halifax with the GTR system in Quebec.
 His grand vision was a transcontinental railway lying largely within Canada, but owing to the sparse population west of Lake Superior, the scheme could not be profitable in the absence of government financial backing.
 Opposition to the idea within the company led to Watkin's ouster.
 The GTR would later miss various opportunities to build a viable Canadian transcontinental railway.

 Abroad, he helped to build the Athens–Piraeus Electric Railways, advised on the Indian Railways and organised transport in the Belgian Congo.

 Watkin was involved with other railway companies.
 In 1866 he became a director of the Great Western Railway and in January 1868 the Great Eastern Railway.
 In fact it was Watkin who recommended Robert Cecil, who is credited with leading the GER out of its financial crisis.
 Watkin resigned as a director of the GER in August 1872.

 By 1881 he was a director of nine railways and trustee of a tenth.
 These included the Cheshire Lines Committee, the East London, the Manchester, Sheffield and Lincolnshire, the Manchester, South Junction & Altrincham, the Metropolitan, the Oldham, Ashton & Guide Bridge, the Sheffield & Midland Joint, the South Eastern, the Wigan Junction and the New York, Lake Erie and Western railways.

 He was instrumental in the creation of the MS&LR's 'London Extension', Sheffield to Marylebone, the Great Central Main Line, opened in 1899.